duncan-s-white/javascript-calculator/README.md

 # Javascript Calculator

-This is a react app for the javascript calculator project from the Front End Development Libraries Projects on [freecodecamp.org](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-javascript-calculator)
+This is a [React](https://reactjs.org/) app for the javascript calculator project from the Front End Development Libraries Projects on [freecodecamp.org](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-javascript-calculator)

 You can view this project on my GitHub pages: https://duncan-s-white.github.io/javascript-calculator/